gmachinromero/cheat_sheets/python_ml_sklearn.md

 Main parameters:

-- max_depth: number of splits
+- *max_depth*: number of splits
-- min_samples_leaf: minimum number of observations per leaf.
+- *min_samples_leaf*: minimum number of observations per leaf.
-- min_samples_split: minimum number of observatons per leaf to subdivide.
+- *min_samples_split*: minimum number of observatons per leaf to subdivide.
 (Value 2 by default, be careful with overfitting.)

 ```Python
 from sklearn.tree import DecisionTreeRegressor